rgborges/ctemplate/docs/CommandApp.md

 # CommandApp Documentaion

-Purpose: Hold on all information needed for console app execution.
+Description: Hold on all information needed for console app execution.
 This include:

 - Command line arguments to be exected;